Dr. Alycia Lackey - Principal Investigator

 B.S. in Biochemistry, Minor in Public Health, 2025 Naomi's research interests include understanding organismal relationships with hosts and their environment, including effects of climate change and chemical interactions.
 Naomi is currently exploring how black walnut trees as a host plant affect survival rates in Rhagoletis suavis flies.
 Naomi also likes journaling, hiking with her family, painting, and watching movies. |

-Alyssa Gebhardt - Undergraduate researcher
+Rachel Klotz - Undergraduate researcher

-Alex Scheper - Undergraduate researcher
+Marlee Mincher - Undergraduate researcher

 |